shatasundara/thebearjew.github.io/README.md

 **Problem**: The first version I designed had UI commits mixed with blog post commits - it was disorganized and ugly.

 **Solution**: Separate the posts from the rendered site to work on drafts of new posts without cluttering commit history of the main site.
-This also allows for modularization of the blog^[1] - posts can be imported to a new design at any time.
+This also allows for modularization of the blog[1] - posts can be imported to a new design at any time.

-**Application**: I used Git feature called [Submodules](http://www.git-scm.com/book/en/v2/Git-Tools-Submodules) which allows for **repos inside of repos** - pretty awesome right?
+**Application**: Using Git feature called [Submodules](http://www.git-scm.com/book/en/v2/Git-Tools-Submodules) which allows for **repos inside of repos** - pretty awesome right?

 To add a submodule for posts to a Jekyll site, use the following commands (described in #20)

 - `git submodule add https://github.com/github-username/blog-posts` adds the submodule and generates `.gitmodules` file
 - `mv blog-posts/ _posts/` changes the name to "_posts"
--  Edit `.gitmodules`, changing `path:` variable to `_path`
+-  Edit `.gitmodules`, changing `path:` variable to `_posts`
 - `git add _posts` (no trailing slash)
 - `git submodule sync` syncing the submodule with the parent repository